Approaching Capacity at High-Rates with Iterative Hard-Decision Decoding

 In this paper, we show that, by using iterative \emph{hard-decision decoding} (HDD) of generalized product codes with BCH component codes, one can approach the capacity of the binary symmetric channel (BSC) in the high-rate regime.
-We consider an ensemble of spatially-coupled generalized LDPC (GLDPC) codes based on $t$-error correcting block codes.
+We consider an ensemble of spatially-coupled GLDPC codes based on $t$-error correcting BCH codes.
 For the BSC, we show that the redundancy-threshold tradeoff of this ensemble, under iterative HDD, scales optimally in the high-rate regime.
-To the best of our knowledge, this is the first example of an iterative HDD system that can approach capacity.
-It is interesting to note that iterative HDD of product codes was first proposed well before the recent revolution in iterative decoding but the performance gains were limited \cite{Abramson-comtech68}.
-Iterative decoding of product codes became competitive only after the advent of iterative soft decoding based on the turbo principle \cite{Lodge-icc93,Pyndiah-com98}.
+To the best of our knowledge, this is the first example of an iterative HDD system that can provably approach capacity.
+It is interesting to note that iterative HDD of product codes was first proposed well before the recent revolution in iterative decoding but the performance gains were limited~\cite{Abramson-comtech68}.
+Iterative decoding of product codes became competitive only after the advent of iterative soft decoding based on the turbo principle~\cite{Lodge-icc93,Pyndiah-com98}.
 A modified iterative HDD for GLDPC codes was also proposed by Miladinovic and Fossorier in~\cite{Miladinovic-com08} and improved threshold performance was observed.

 Under the assumption that the component code decoder corrects all patterns of $t$ or fewer errors and leaves all other cases unchanged, the asymptotic noise threshold for product codes has been studied in~\cite{Schwartz-isit05,Justesen-itw07}.
 In~\cite{Schwartz-isit05}, Schwartz \emph{et al.} analyze the asymptotic block error probability for product codes using combinatorial arguments.
 By using random graph arguments, another asymptotic threshold analysis, based on the result of the existence of ``$k$-core'' in a random graph~\cite{Pittel-jctb96}, is proposed by Justesen \emph{et al.}~\cite{Justesen-itw07}.
 Finally, counting arguments are used in~\cite{Barg-it11} to analyze the iterative HDD of GLDPC codes for adversarial error patterns and, hence, somewhat lower thresholds are reported.